-MCC's Employment Opportunity Score = $[0.25 \times (Average \ Disability \ Rights)] + [0.25 \times (Average \ Employment \ Rights)] + <math>[0.25 \times (Normalized \ Forced \ Labor)] + [0.25 \times (Normalized \ CSO \ Entry \ and \ Exit)]$
+MCC's Employment Opportunity Score = $[0.25 \times (Average Disability Rights)] + [0.25 \times (Average Employment Rights)] + [0.25 \times (Normalized Forced Labor)] + [0.25 \times (Normalized CSO Entry and Exit)]$

 The Employment Opportunity indicator is calculated as an average of four sub-indicators: Disability Rights, Employment Rights, Forced Labor, and CSO Entry and Exit.
 First, each of these scores are normalized to a scale between o and 1, then the four components are averaged together.
 MCC uses one method to normalize the data for Disability Rights and Employment Rights and a second method to normalize the data for Forced Labor and CSO Entry and Exit.
 If any components are missing for a particular country the score is the average of the components that are not missing.
 If all components are missing the indicator is considered missing and a country will receive and N/A on the indicator.
 Score years are labeled based on the year of the V-Dem data used.
-For FY23 the scores are labeled as 2021.
+For FY24 the scores are labeled as 2022.

 The disability rights and employment rights sub-indicators are normalized by averaging the scores on each of the questions (i.e. the percentage of questions where rights are guaranteed in the law).
-So, if a country has protections for 3 of the 12 groups listed under employment discrimination, they will receive a score of 0.25 on this component. $(3 \div 12 = 0.25; 3 \text{ is } 25\% \text{ of } 12)$.
+So, if a country has protections for 11 of the 13 groups listed under disability rights, they will receive a score of approximately 0.846 on this component.
+(11 $\div$ 13 $\approx$ 0.846; 11 is 84.6% of 13).